 How to buy the best pressure cooker

-Today’s pressure cookers come in different shapes and sizes, but there are two main types – stove-top pressure cookers and electric pressure cookers.
+Today’s pressure cookers come in different shapes and sizes, but there are two main types – traditional stove-top pressure cookers and the newer electric pressure cookers.
 They work in fundamentally the same way, using a build-up of steam pressure to raise the temperature above boiling point and force liquid into food.
 This means that food cooks more quickly.
 It also helps to develop flavour and make food more tender.

 You could also consider a microwave version.
 There are fewer of these around but they can be good as long as you don't need a large capacity.